Spring Garden Soil Elixir

 First, evenly spread a 50 lb bag of high calcium lime (for acidic soils) or gypsum (for alkaline soils) across your beds.
 Your local garden center should have this.
 If using lime, it should be high calcium lime with as low magnesium as possible.
 5% or less is great, up to 10% is acceptable, but nothing over 10%.
 The higher magnesium percentage releases excess nitrogen into your soil, greatly decreasing its fertility.
 It also overloads both the chemical and biological processes of your soil.
 Do not buy Dolomite lime, as it has too much magnesium.

-Then, follow with 100 lbs of rich, aged compost, spread evenly across your beds, about 2 full-sized wheelbarrows full.
+Then, follow with 100 lbs of rich, aged compost, spread evenly across your beds, about 2 full-sized wheelbarrows.
 This can be purchased or from your own compost pile.
 Again, the best is made by you, and it is easy – “Compost – Nourishing Your Garden Soil” has all the details.

 After doing both of these, make and apply the elixir.